Access to the territory and push backs

 Cyprus Refugee Council Visit Website

-A high percentage of asylum seekers enter Cyprus from the areas not controlled by the RoC, in the north of the island, and then cross the “green line”/no-man’s land, in an irregular manner to the areas under the control of the RoC.
+A high percentage of asylum seekers enter Cyprus from the areas not controlled by the Republic of Cyprus (RoC), in the north of the island, and then cross the “green line”/no-man’s land, in an irregular manner to the areas under the control of the RoC.
 The “green line” is not considered a border and although there are authorised points of crossing, these are not considered official entry points into the RoC.
-Crossing of the “green line” is regulated under the “Green Line” Regulation, [1] and requires persons to have entered the RoC in a regular manner.
+Crossing of the “green line” is regulated under the “Green Line” Regulation,[1] and requires persons to have entered the RoC in a regular manner.
 In order to cross the “green line” through the points of crossing, a person needs a valid visa and will be checked by police acting in the north as well as by the RoC Police.
 As the vast majority of persons seeking asylum do not have such a visa, they cross the “green line” in an irregular manner, often with the help of smugglers.
-If a person is apprehended, having entered the areas in the north of Cyprus without permission from the authorities acting in the north, they will most probably be arrested and returned to Turkey and, from Turkey, possibly to their country of origin.
+If a person is apprehended, having entered the areas in the north of Cyprus without permission from the authorities acting in the north, they will most probably be arrested and returned to Türkiye and, from Türkiye, possibly to their country of origin.
 As the acquis is suspended in the areas in the north, there is no asylum system in force.[2]

 Besides arrivals from the north, a very small number of asylum seekers enter the RoC at official points of entry (ports and airports) and then apply for asylum.
-In previous years approximately, 30% of applicants were persons already in the country who had entered and stayed under other statuses, including domestic workers, work permits, and students, and apply for asylum when their initial residence permit has expired.
+In previous years, approximately 30% of applicants were persons already in the country who had entered and stayed under other statuses, including domestic workers, work permits, and students, and applied for asylum when their initial residence permit has expired.
 In 2021, there was an increase in the percentage of new arrivals, compared to applicants who were already in the country.
-The trend continued in 2022.
+The trend continued in 2022 and 2023.
+In early 2024, for the first time the arrivals by sea were significantly higher than arrivals from the areas not controlled by the Republic of Cyprus.[3]

-In March 2021 the Ministry of Interior installed razor wire along the “green line” under the justification of stemming migrant crossings from the areas in the north to the areas under the effective control of the Republic of Cyprus.
+In March 2021, the Ministry of Interior installed razor wire along the “green line” under the justification of stemming migrant crossings from the areas in the north to the areas under the effective control of the Republic of Cyprus.
 This measure led to criticism within Cyprus as it implies the delineation of borders and further legitimises the division of Cyprus, in addition to knowing that migration will not be solved by fences.
-Furthermore, the measures led to reactions from the European Commission as it had not been informed contrary to the Article 10 of the Green Line Regulation which provides that “any change in the policy of the government of the republic of Cyprus on crossings of persons or goods shall only become effective after the proposed changes have been notified to the Commission and the Commission has not objected to these changes within one month”.[17]
-Arrivals in 2021 were significantly higher than in 2020, and in 2022 the number of arrivals once again doubled than those in 2021, the majority of which arrived by irregularly crossing the ‘green line’, a testament to the fact that the installation of razor wire had little, if any, impact on arrivals.
+Furthermore, the measures led to reactions from the European Commission as it had not been informed contrary to the Article 10 of the Green Line Regulation which provides that “any change in the policy of the government of the republic of Cyprus on crossings of persons or goods shall only become effective after the proposed changes have been notified to the Commission and the Commission has not objected to these changes within one month”.[11]
+Arrivals in 2021, were significantly higher than in 2020, and in 2022 the number of arrivals once again doubled than those in 2021, the majority of which arrived by irregularly crossing the ‘green line’, a testament to the fact that the installation of razor wire had little, if any, impact on arrivals.

 In November 2021, Cyprus and Israel reached an agreement, under which the Israeli military would build a surveillance system to track activity along Cyprus’s Green Line.
 According to reports, the system will monitor attempts at smuggling and illegal migration, and Cypriot authorities will be provided assistance on military intelligence.[12]

-Throughout 2022 other measures were announced to prevent migrants crossing the Green Line, including hiring 300 border guards who will monitor the Green Line,[19] continuing the installation of the surveillance system and extending the wire fence.[20]
-In early 2023, it was announced that only 221 border guards fulfilled the selection and are expected to take up operations in April 2023.[21]
+Throughout 2022, other measures were announced to prevent migrants crossing the Green Line, including hiring 300 border guards who will monitor the Green Line,[13] continuing the installation of the surveillance system and extending the wire fence.[14]
+In early 2023, it was announced that only 221 border guards fulfilled the selection and are expected to take up operations in April 2023.[15]
 Furthermore, two cameras have been installed on the Green Line, with the intention to install in total 100 cameras, which will be monitored by members of the national army.
-According to the authorities when migrants are identified attempting to cross the Green Line they attempt to stop these persons from crossing or, if this is not possible, they will be transferred to Pournara First Reception Center.
+According to the authorities when migrants are identified attempting to cross the Green Line, they attempt to stop these persons from crossing or, if this is not possible, they will be transferred to Pournara First Reception Center.

 People apprehended by the police within areas under the control of the RoC before applying for asylum may be arrested for irregular entry and/or stay, regardless of whether they were intending to apply for asylum, even if they were on their way to apply for asylum and have only been in the country for a few days.
-In recent years the number of persons being arrested in such circumstances is low.
+In recent years, the number of persons being arrested in such circumstances is low.
 Furthermore, Syrian nationals specifically will not be arrested unless there are indications of a criminal act such as smuggling.

 In 2022, 40 boats arrived in the areas under the control of the Republic.
 Six boats were identified, all departing from Lebanon, that were intercepted by the Cypriot authorities, however there may be more cases of refoulement which were not identified or located.
 Four boats were reported to have been returned to Lebanon, carrying approximately 354 persons.
 It has also been reported that among them were three Syrians, who were eventually returned to Syria.
-The other two boats after being intercepted by the RoC continued the journey; one was reported to have reached Greece following the disembarkation of two people in Cyprus and the second was reported to have reached Turkey.[24]
+The other two boats after being intercepted by the RoC continued the journey; one was reported to have reached Greece following the disembarkation of two people in Cyprus and the second was reported to have reached Türkiye.[20]

 Legal access to the territory